-- Familiarity with major and minor works of Italian literature and art and with the cultural and historical contexts that gave rise to them.
+- Familiarity with canonical and non-canonical works of Italian literature and art and with the cultural and historical contexts that gave rise to them.

-- An understanding of Italian contributions to several realms of intellectual and artistic endeavor, which have had global influence, including theatre, film, literature, art, science and political thought.
+- An understanding of Italian contributions to diverse realms of intellectual and artistic endeavor, which have had global influence, including theatre, film, literature, art, science and political thought.

 Intermediate Italian I & II (or the equivalent taken at another institution, upon approval) are required for the minor.
 Students with prior knowledge of Italian can place out of Intermediate Italian I and/or II, in which case they would be exempted from taking them.
 Students placing out of Intermediate Italian I would begin their study at Intermediate Italian II and complete the minor with four electives.
 Students placing out of Intermediate Italian II would be exempted from the Intermediate Italian requirement, and complete the minor with five elective courses.

 Of the 4 courses in addition to Intermediate Italian I & II, students may choose from a list of pre-approved electives or request approval for a course from the program director.
 The list of pre-approved courses is growing every semester, so please contact the program director for an updated list of electives.
 Some courses on the list have pre-requisites, so students are asked to read course descriptions carefully.
 Courses currently on offer include:

 • ARH 208.
 Baroque Art